-When it comes to must-see temples in Bangkok, Wat Arun is definitely in the top three.
+When it comes to must-see temples in Bangkok, Wat Arun is definitely in the top three, commonly known as “the Temple of Dawn”.
+It is one of only six temples of the highest grade of the first class Royal Temples, and therefore one of Thailand’s most revered and oldest temples.
 Everyone’s seen at least one variation of that classic riverside scenery shot with Wat Arun either captured at dreamy sunrise or stunningly lit up at night.
 Not only a remarkable sight thanks to its unique design, Wat Arun’s prime riverside location further adds to its appeal.

 What makes this temple so exceptional?
 Its design represents Mount Meru, Buddhist cosmology’s centre of the world, which is located in a transcendent realm of perfection.
 Architectural details further reinforce this concept with carefully placed guardian gods and symbols found throughout.
 The highlight has to be the main ‘prang’ (Khmer-style tower) and its four minor towers.
 These remain the highest in Thailand, decorated with beautiful porcelain and ceramic mosaics.
 Their design symbolizes the earthly representation of heaven.
 You can even find large Yak (Thai mythical giants) guarding the temple entrances.
 It’s said that these two are rivals of the two Yak found guarding the Grand Palace!